 Pros and Cons of Cold Runner System

-- It is slower than a hot runner system
+- Takes longer than a hot-runner system

 Pros and Cons of Hot Runner System

-- The cycle time is extremely fast
+- Fast cycle time

 - Ideal for larger parts and higher volumes